BumblingBunny/ImageServer/README.md

-# Web interface for environmental monitoring
+# Environmental monitoring and control

 This is the web component of a basic system I created for myself to monitor and control the pre-season started seedlings I grow.
 It runs